 Filing and Seeking Court Validation of Postnuptial Agreements in Texas

-Unlike child custody or divorce cases, postnuptial agreements do not need to be presented to a judge before they are effective.
+Unlike child custody or divorce cases, you do not need to present postnuptial agreements to a judge before they become effective.
 There is no requirement to file the agreement, and it does not receive a family court cause number.
 However, seeking court validation can provide added security and peace of mind.
 Filing a motion with the family court to obtain a ruling on the agreement’s validity and enforceability can ensure that it meets all necessary legal requirements.

 Assets and Liabilities That Can Be Designated as Separate Property in Postnuptial Agreements